codeinthehole/codeinthehole.com/www/posts/0047-git-pre-commit-tips.rst

     import pdb; pdb.set_trace()

 or some other debugging code.
-This can be easily avoided using the ``pre-commit.sh`` file to grep the staged codebase and abort the commit if forbiden strings are found.
+This can be easily avoided using the ``pre-commit.sh`` file to grep the staged codebase and abort the commit if forbidden strings are found.

 Here's an example that looks for ``console.log``: